lux-org/lux/doc/source/guide/style.rst

 Styling Custom Plot Settings
 ********************************

-.. note:: You can follow along this tutorial in a Jupyter notebook. [`Github <https://github.com/lux-org/lux-binder/blob/master/tutorial/tutorial/4-chart-settings.ipynb>`_] [`Binder <https://mybinder.org/v2/gh/lux-org/lux-binder/master?urlpath=tree/tutorial/4-chart-settings.ipynb>`_]
+.. note:: You can follow along this tutorial in a Jupyter notebook. [`Github <https://github.com/lux-org/lux-binder/blob/master/tutorial/4-chart-settings.ipynb>`_] [`Binder <https://mybinder.org/v2/gh/lux-org/lux-binder/master?urlpath=tree/tutorial/4-chart-settings.ipynb>`_]

 In the last tutorial, we saw how :code:`Vis` objects could be exported into visualization code for further editing.
 What if we want to change the chart settings for *all* the visualizations displayed in the widget.
-In Lux, we can change the chart settings and aesthetics by inputting custom plot settings the :code:`plot_config` property of the dataframe.
+In Lux, we can change the chart settings and aesthetics by inputting global custom plot settings the :code:`plot_config`.

 Example #1 : Changing Color and Title of all charts
 ---------------------------------------------------